Modern Weight ScienceAbout

 Frequently asked questions

-Can my metabolism recover after years of dieting?
+Can I permanently damage my metabolism by dieting?

 Scientific References